ncasuk/ncas-energy-balance-1-software/docs/scripts.rst

 - This script will load the csv data for today's files, created by the `download_data` script, into my sql tables, providing the tables have already been created in the database.
 - This could be set up as cron job along with the `download_data` script, to keep the tables up to date.
 - Edit ``logger_tables`` and ``mysql_tables`` in the config file to change the table names.
 The default dictionary is: {'Housekeeping': 'housekeeping', 'GPS_datetime': 'gps', 'SoilTemperature': 'soil_temp', 'SoilMoisture': 'soil_moisture', 'SoilHeatFlux': 'soil_heat_flux', 'Radiation': 'radiation'}.
-- The top level directory containing the csv files should be specified on the command line. (i.e. the same as that specified for the ``download_data.py`` script)
+- The top level directory containing the csv files is taken from the config file (under ``logger_csv_path``), assumed to be the same as that used to create the files. (i.e. the same as that used for the ``download_data.py`` script)
 - The username, password and database name should also be provided as command line arguments.
 See below:

 .. code-block:: console

     $ cd energy_balance/scripts
-    $ python add_to_mysql.py -u <username> -p <password> -d <database> -f /home/campbell_data
+    $ python add_to_mysql.py -u <username> -p <password> -d <database>

 **4. create_files.py:**

 - This script can be used to make netCDF files, that conform to the NCAS-GENERAL Data Standard, for soil and radiation data products.
-- For this to work, ensure settings in the config file are filled in correctly, e.g. column names, input files
+- For this to work, ensure settings in the config file are filled in correctly, e.g. column names, input files, input date format
 - Some of the quality control settings can be adjusted in the config file. e.g. the max/min temperature expected for Soil Temperature and the lower and upper bounds for the cleaning time of the radiation sensors.
 - It takes some command line arguments to specify options for the creation of the files.
-- The files are created at the ``output_file_path`` specified in the config file.
+- The files are created at the ``netcdf_path`` specified in the config file.

 ::

     usage: create_files.py [-h] -s START_DATE [-e END_DATE] [-f {daily,monthly}]
-                        [-d {soil,radiation}]
+                        -d {soil,radiation}

     optional arguments:
     -h, --help            show this help message and exit